geoadmin/web-mapviewer/README.md

 ### Architectural decisions

 All project related architectural decision will be described in the folder [`/adr`](adr/) (ADR stands for "Architectural Decision Report").
 For all more macro decisions (like the CI we use or other broad subjects), please refer to [the `/adr` folder on the project doc-guidelines](https://github.com/geoadmin/doc-guidelines/tree/master/adr).

+### Vue Composition API

+New components should be written using the Vue Composition API.

+The structure of the file should be :
+  - `<script setup>` tag should be the first tag of the `.vue` file (instead of `<template>`, that's the new best practice with this approach)
+  - declares things in this order in the `<script setup>` tag
+    - imports
+    - props (input)
+    - store link (input)
+    - computed (transformation of inputs)
+    - life-cycle hooks (mounted and such)
+    - interaction with the user (was called `methods` in the OptionAPI)

+Components that are extensively edited should be rewritten using the Composition API

 ### Store module